Experiential training for intensive,

 Applicants must be at least 23 years old.
 Some previous gardening experience is expected.

-Other activities will include seedling production, compost making, chipping bamboo for mulch, setting up irrigation, hand watering, weeding, direct sowing by hand and using a Jang seeder, use of various small-farm appropriate tools, packing produce boxes and assisting at our local market from time to time.
+Other activities will include seedling production, compost making, fruit tree pruning, chipping bamboo for mulch, setting up irrigation, hand watering, weeding, direct sowing by, use of various small-farm appropriate tools, packing produce boxes and assisting at our local market from time to time.

 We are developing Standard Operating Procedures (SOP’s) as part of the training and as back up to initial instruction.

 Workshops and direct tuition usually take place in your free time (or on a rainy day!)
 At very busy times of the year work hours may increase by necessity.